Theme

 Small-footprint agent framing

-The notable angle is the project’s emphasis on core agent functionality in a much smaller codebase, which gives it a different posture from heavier agent stacks.
+The project emphasizes core agent functionality in a much smaller codebase, which gives it a different posture from heavier agent stacks.

 Availability